ronan498/BuildBoard/README.md

 - **Client** – A homeowner or property owner who needs work done.
 - **Manager** – A project coordinator who oversees jobs and matches Labourers to projects.
 - **Labourer** – A skilled worker who applies for projects and completes tasks.

-*(You might also use “Homeowner,” “Foreman” or “Tradesperson” if you prefer.)*

 ---